FREE SHIPPING on orders over $65 International: over $250

 How To Make Butter Tea - Po Cha?

 Making Tibetan tea the traditional way is not so easy and requires some time.
-People of the Himalayas would wake up early, break off some pieces from the pu-erh brick, and start simmering the tea.
-Sometimes it's cooked up to a total of six hours.
+People of the Himalayas would wake up early, break off some pieces from the Pu-erh brick, and start simmering the tea.
+Sometimes it's cooked up to a total of six hours!
+While this is a traditional method, modern adaptations may use shorter boiling times to preserve certain flavors.
 After the tea is ready, people use a traditional "butter tea churner" is used to make the butter tea.

 The Traditional Way To Make Tibetan Tea: